Magic mushroom guides in Oregon face uncertain trip ahead

 The specter of legal liability hangs over the new facilitators.
 Psilocybin is still listed as an illegal Schedule I drug nationally, so Oregon is in a regulatory clash with the federal government.

-Dr. Kevin Sabat, a former drug policy adviser to Democratic and Republican White Houses, says he sees a "huge" liability risk for magic mushroom supervisors.
+Dr. Kevin Sabet, a former drug policy adviser to Democratic and Republican White Houses, says he sees a "huge" liability risk for magic mushroom supervisors.

 Magic mushrooms could be dangerous for those with cardiovascular conditions since they increase people's heart rate, and there are questions about whether the psychedelic is safe for people with a history of bipolar disorder, according to Dr. Greg Fonzo, the co-director of the Center for Psychedelic Research and Therapy at the University of Texas.
 But psilocybin poses little risk of overdose or addiction to users.